StephenScinocca/CNN/README.md

 # CNN
 This repository is for my final project for CSC 582B

+All of the code was done using google collab and cuda

 ## Linear_Model

 This is the python notebook for my linear model